Iman-ElGanzoury/udacity-investigate-dataset-project/README.md

 ## Software

-* Python 3, NumPy, and pandas, Matplotlib, and csv, installed using Anaconda.
+* Python 3, NumPy, and Pandas, Matplotlib, and csv, installed using Anaconda.
-* iPython notebook for the ipynb file.
+* iPython notebook for the _ipynb_ file.

 ## Files